adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 ### 3.- Really good beer

 I am not a *"connoisseur"* or beer but even with my limited beer-tasting skills I could easily know that Czech beer is among the best.
+For those who know more about beer they will enjoy the multiple choices

 ### 4. Lots of graffities (not what you think)